metoppv/improver/doc/source/metadata/Probabilities.rst

 -------

-As IMPROVER is inherently probabalistic, it seemed appropriate to have a section specifically to focussed this area.
+As IMPROVER is inherently probabalistic, it seems appropriate to have a section specifically focussed on the represntation of probabalistic information in the metadata.
-This also looks at the use of `CF Metadata Conventions`_ cell methods which are also heavily used within IMPROVER.
+This section also looks at the use of the `CF Metadata Conventions`_ cell methods which are also heavily used within IMPROVER.

 Representation of probabilistic information